fbpx

 • Medical Conditions: Chronic illnesses, hormonal imbalances, and certain medications can lead to or worsen depression.

-• Socioeconomic Factors: Poverty, social isolation, and lack of support can also contribute to the onset of clinical depression.
+• Socioeconomic Factors: Poverty, social isolation, and lack of support can also contribute to the onset or worsening of clinical depression.

-Someone that experiences depression or anxiety just simply can’t turn off their symptoms when they get to work every morning.
-Symptoms of depression are never-ending and accompany you wherever you go – and in that respect, there’s no doubt that depressed employees are vulnerable to adverse work outcomes.
+Contrary to what some believe, an individual with depression or anxiety can’t just “turn off” their symptoms when they get to work every morning.
+Symptoms of depression are never-ending and accompany you wherever you go.
+Because of this, many depressed employees are vulnerable to adverse work outcomes such as poor performance and even job loss.

-Depression can lead to a variety of emotional and physical problems and can decrease your ability to function both at work and home – some of which include:
+Depression can lead to a variety of emotional and physical problems that can decrease your ability to function both at work and at home.

-1. Loss of Interest and Motivation: A hallmark symptom of major depression is a loss of interest in activities once enjoyed, which can extend to work tasks.
-This lack of motivation can lead to procrastination, difficulties in starting or completing projects, and an overall decline in productivity.
+1. Loss of Interest and Motivation: A hallmark symptom of major depression is a loss of interest in once-enjoyed activities, which can extend to work tasks.
+This lack of motivation can lead to procrastination, difficulties starting or completing projects, and an overall decline in productivity.

-3. Difficulty Concentrating and Making Decisions: major depression can affect cognitive functions, making it hard to concentrate, process information, and make decisions.
-This can lead to difficulties in problem-solving, planning, and executing tasks, all of which are essential in most work environments.
+3. Difficulty Concentrating and Making Decisions: Major depression can affect cognitive functions, making it hard to concentrate, process information, and make decisions.
+This can lead to difficulties in problem-solving, planning, and executing tasks, which are essential in most work environments.

-6. Physical Symptoms: Changes in appetite and weight, along with other physical symptoms like headaches or digestive problems, can further affect overall well-being and ability to perform at work.
+6. Physical Symptoms: Changes in appetite and weight and other physical symptoms, such as headaches or digestive problems, can further affect an individual’s overall well-being and the ability to perform at work.

 7. Thoughts of Death or Suicide: In severe cases, recurrent thoughts of death or suicide can become all-consuming, making it nearly impossible to focus on work or maintain a sense of purpose in professional life.